airr-community/airr-standards/docs/cairr/overview.rst

 **Submission Steps**

 Create your metadata.
-Click on CREATE AIRR METADATA above*, and CEDAR should open in your browser.
-(If you are not already logged in, you may need to log in before being redirected to the metadata page you will need to fill out.)
+Go to http://cairr.miairr.org, and CEDAR should open in your browser.
+(If you are not already logged in, you may need to log in before being redirected to the metadata page.)
 It will look something like this.

    .. image:: ./images/miairr_cedartemplate.png

-Click on any of the three metadata sections.
+If you do not want your metadata to be public immediately in NCBI, fill out the Submissions Release Data field at the top of the form.
+Then click on any of the three metadata sections to open them up.

-Note that our BioProject metadata can not be submitted to NCBI yet, but soon we will enable that service.
+Note that our BioProject metadata you enter can not be submitted to NCBI yet, but soon we will enable that service; meanwhile we are saving this information in CEDAR.

 Click on the SAVE button often; if you navigate away from the page or close the page your unsaved changes will be lost (after a warning).
 Use VALIDATE to validate your metadata via NCBI’s validation service.
 When done, use the left arrow at the top to navigate back to your Workspace.
 You should see your latest saved metadata there.